gregmoille/pyLLE/docs/Example.md

           }
 ```

 We now define the simulation parameters.
 Here we precise a linear detuning ramp of the pump from *δω_init* to *δω_end* relative to the pump mode angular frequency, mode closest to the defined pump frequency *f_pmp*.
 The simulation length *Tscan* is in unit of round trip, as it is more convenient in the Lugiato-Lefever formalism.
-It is important to notice that two parameters for the mode bandwidth have to be defined, *μ_fit* which determined the fit window of the raw data found in *dispfile*, and *μ_sim* which is the number of mode simulated in the LLE, hence could be larger than the fit mode through extrapolation
+It is important to notice that two parameters for the simulation frequency bandwidth have to be defined, *μ_fit* which determined the fit window of the raw data found in *dispfile*, and *μ_sim* which is the number of mode simulated in the LLE, hence could be larger than the fit mode through extrapolation

 ```python
 import numpy as np